 This Kefalonia travel guide will take you through some of the best places to visit in Kefalonia, the best things to do in Kefalonia, the best things to see in Kefalonia and the best Kefalonia attractions to help you plan the perfect visit.

-As the largest of the Ionian islands and the 6th largest island of Greece, Kefalonia seems somewhat less developed than its neighbours of Zakynthos and Corfu, with plenty of places to explore.
-From the picturesque fishing village of Fiscardoto underground lake of Mellisani, there’s truly something for everyone to do in Kefalonia.
+Kefalonia is the largest Ionian island and the 6th largest island in Greece.
+The island seems somewhat less developed than its neighbours of Zakynthos and Corfu, with many places to explore.
+Explore the breathtaking landscape of one of the best islands in Greece.
+From picturesque villages, historic sites and secluded beaches to great outdoor activities and the underground lake of Mellisani, there’s truly something for everyone to do in Kefalonia.

 Kefalonia is packed with a dramatic coastline, magical caves and beautiful sandy beaches.
 Inland Kefalonia is mountainous, with the highest peak being Mount Ainos which rises 1628m above sea level.

-For more information on visiting Kefalonia, visit our other posts below:
+For more information on visiting the beautiful island of Kefalonia, visit our other posts below:

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you if you make a purchase through a link.
 Please see my full disclosure for further information.